woo-chia-wei/python-data-visualization/README.md

 # What is this?
-Pandas examples in Jupyter notebook.
+Pandas examples written in Jupyter notebook.
+Libraries matlibplot and pandas will be used together in most examples.

 # Graphs
-* Histogram
+* _Histogram_: Distribution of height of FIFA players.
+* _Time series_: Population vs years on past top 5 countries with total populations